Slashdot

 2. Pray nothing goes wrong.

 Now hopefully they have something a lot more than that.
 But if they don't test the backups.
-If they don't hold an "IT fir
+If they don't hold an "IT fire drill" to practice what do do when the feces hits the fan.
+If they don't have disaster recovery backup servers and snapshots and whatever else they should have, then they have completely documented their process and follow it like the standards require.

 Re: (Score:2)